adrenth/raindrop-sdk/README.md

 // Create token storage for storing the API's access token.
 $tokenStorage = new FileTokenStorage(__DIR__ . '/token.txt');

+// Ideally create your own TokenStorage adapter.
+// The shipped FileTokenStorage is purely an example of how to create your own.

 /*
  * Client-side calls
  */